bdostumski/insurance/README.md

 ## Project Description

 **SAFETY CAR** is a WEB and REST application.
 It is insurance-oriented application for the end users.
 It allows simulation of amount and request insurance policies online.
-The application functionalities are related to three different type of users: public, private and administrators.
+The application functionalities are related to three different type of users: public and private, insurance agents and administrators.

 **CAR SAFE** is a Mobile application for Android that consumes the REST API, and was also developed for the project.

 <a href="https://gitlab.com/dimilkin/carsafeandroidproject">CAR SAFE Android App</a>

-The **public part** of application should be visible without authentication.
-It should provide the following functionalities:
+The **public part** of application is visible without authentication.
+It provides the following functionalities:

   - Simulate of car insurance offer based on some input criteria
   - Creation of new account and log-in functionality

-The **private part** of application is for registered users only and should be accessible after successful login.
+The **private part** of application is for registered users only and is accessible after successful login.
 The main functionalities provided for this area are:

   - Send request for approval of offer (request policy)
   - List history of user’s requests

-The **administrators** of the system should have permission to manage all major information objects in thes ystem.
+The **agents part** of the system should have permission to manage all user insurances in thes system.
 The main functionalities provided for this area are:

   - List of requests created in the system
   - Approval or rejection of the requests

+The **administrator part** of the system should have permission to manage all major information objects in thes system.
+The main functionalities provided for this area are:

+    - Register new insurance agents in the application
+    - Give or reject access to the application for any of the registered users and agents.

 ## Screenshots
 <table>